tnware/django-entra-auth/docs/token_lifecycle.rst

 - By default, the system will not log the user out if token refresh fails, but this behavior can be changed with the ``LOGOUT_ON_TOKEN_REFRESH_FAILURE`` setting
 - The system will not store tokens in the session when using the ``signed_cookies`` session backend
 - OBO token storage is enabled by default but can be disabled with the ``STORE_OBO_TOKEN`` setting
-- Using the OBO token versus the regular access token is dependent on the resources you are accessing and the permissions granted to your ADFS/Azure AD application.
+- Using the OBO token versus the regular access token is dependent on the resources you are accessing and the permissions granted to your Entra ID application.
 See `the token types section <#understanding-access-tokens-vs-obo-tokens>`_ for more details.

 **Token Refresh Failures**